 Now that the singer has everything he had ever wanted in his life, he is taking a step back from his ambitions to actually live a peaceful life back in his hometown of Toronto.
 Despite having a $25 Million property in Beverly Hills, he barely gets to spend his time in his house.
 In the Bridge section, The Weeknd addresses biphobia that came up from the song ‘Lost In The Fire’ by saying new allegations against him are thrown every month but he has nothing against bisexual people.

-This section is really where The Weeknd talks about giving the world a Philip K. dick who is an iconic American science fiction writer.
-He is using the pun of giving futuristic s*x like Philip K. Dick.
-It’s kind of smart though.
+This section is really where The Weeknd talks about giving the world an iconic American science fiction writer.
+He is using the pun of giving futuristic pleasure like Philip K. It’s kind of smart though.
 Abel gives a shoutout to artists like Eminem, Jay Z, Swae Lee, etc. who have worked with him.
 The second verse demonstrates how The Weeknd opposes himself.
 This might entrench from a huge issue of self-love but The Weeknd is frequently observed as vocalizing about wealth and earthly things but on a serious note, he is only seeking love.

 Conclusion: Snowchild Meaning